jameswtc/getdataproject/README.md

 Requirements
 ============
-The script requires the R programme to run, either from the comman line interface or using the RStudio.
+The script requires the R programme to run, either from the command line interface or using the RStudio.
 It can be run in most modern computer with minimum specifications without any problems.

 The script also requires the R package `data.table` to be installed before running the script.
 The package can be installed by executing the following command in R console: